“Where your passion becomes your future”

 - Various vocal and instrumental ensembles

 Students who are interested in performing as part of a praise worship team may audition each semester with the Office of Campus Ministries to be involved in various praise ensembles on campus.
-The Worship Leadership concentration within the Music major allows students to combine two passions as they inspire others to lives of faith through music and praise.
 Those who thrive on competition may compete at the regional and state level in solo or ensemble settings.
 Students may also work with prospective musicians through Huntingdon’s Honor Band opportunities.

 Hit the High Notes at Huntingdon